Winooski, Vermont

 Winooski /wɪˈnuːski/ is a city in Chittenden County, Vermont, United States.
 Located on the Winooski River, as of the 2020 U.S. census the municipal population was 7,997.
 The city is the most densely populated municipality in northern New England, an area comprising the states of Maine, New Hampshire, and Vermont.
 It is the smallest of Vermont's 10 cities by area, though the city of Vergennes has the smallest population.
-As part of the Burlington, Vermont metropolitan area, it is bordered by Burlington, Colchester, and South Burlington.
+As part of the Burlington metropolitan area, Vermont, it is bordered by Burlington, Colchester, and South Burlington.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.5 square miles (3.9 km^{2}), of which 0.1 sq mi (0.2 km^{2}) (5.30%) is covered by water.

 Etymology

 As early as 750 CE, the Abenaki tribe lived along the shores of a cascading waterfall in a fertile river valley they called Winoskitegw, meaning “land of the wild onion".
 Winooski's southern border is formed by the Winooski River, which is alternatively known as the Onion River.